 Hollywood Rip Ride Rock-it is an interactive ride that lets guests pick their favorite song to listen to while they are catapulted 167 feet into the air.
 Of course, the Incredible Hulk Coaster is a long-time favorite for Marvel fans and thrill-seekers.
 It’s the second fast roller coaster on Universal Orlando Resort property and lasts up to two minutes.

 The newest addition, VelociCoaster, includes four upside-down loops and a 100-foot-long “zero-gravity stall” that will make your stomach drop.
 Themed after the Jurassic World movies, it’s been a significant attraction for visitors since its opening.

 Guests say that this experience at Universal Orlando Resort is an unforgettable treat.
-After you have finished riding on the twists and turns of the thrilling rides, a cold Butterbeer from The Three Broomsticks will delight.
+After you have finished riding on the twists and turns of the thrilling rides, a cold Butterbeer from The Three Broomsticks will delight you.

-We all love the nostalgia of Disney movies, and visiting Disney World is a treat for most.
-However, fairy princesses and pixie dust may not be for everyone, especially the teens in your travel party.
+We all love the nostalgia of Disney movies, and visiting Disney World theme parks is a treat for most.
+However, fairy princesses and pixie dust of Magic Kingdom may not be for everyone, especially the teens in your travel party.

 Universal Orlando Resort has beloved franchises to delight kids, teens, and adults.
 Jurassic World, the Wizarding World of Harry Potter, Marvel, Krustyland, and more provide a more well-rounded experience.

 6. Universal Resort Orlando’s Fantastic Seasonal Events

 Mardi Gras, Halloween Horror Nights, and Grinchmas make up several months of exceptional experiences unique to Universal Orlando Resort.
 Plan your trip around some of these exciting seasonal events to make your trip all the more special.